Job and Salary Negotiation

 In most cases, the salary discussion should be initiated by the employer, first with a phone call and then an accompanied letter explaining the offer in more detail.
 Once the employer opens the discussion, it’s time for you to professionally address the issue based upon your research.
 One way to address the issue is by saying something like: “Well, from my research over the past few months, I’ve figured that a person with my qualifications in a position similar to this is paid anywhere from $35-40,000 a year.”

 When considering an offer, do not feel that you have to come to a decision quickly or on the spot.
 Most employers will allow you time to think about the offer.
 During the thinking process, reaffirm your interest in the position to the employer.
 For instance, you could say, “I’m very excited about this opportunity.
 I would like to take a little time to think about everything we’ve discussed and would like to get back to you as soon as possible.
 Would tomorrow be a good time to talk again?”

 Throughout the entire negotiation process, stay confident and poised, but also enthusiastic about the offer.

 Accepting or Declining the Offer

 Once you and the employer have reached an agreement on a job offer, it is time to formally accept the position.
-You may do this in whatever format you discuss with the employer, whether it be by phone, email, or formal letter.
+You may do this in whatever format you discussed with the employer, whether it be by phone, email, or formal letter.
 In the acceptance, specify the job you are accepting and review starting salary, basic job responsibilities, and the date you will start work.

 If you decide that a position or job offer is not for you, you should formally decline the offer, tactfully stating your reasons for not accepting the job.
-It is beneficial to convey your appreciation for the interview and the employer’s time because you may want to work for him/her in the future.
+It is beneficial to convey your appreciation for the interview and the employer’s time because you may want to work for her/him in the future.